-Freight demurrage and defence cover - covering legal costs and expenses arising out of a variety of disputes in which a Charterer Member may be involved - is available from the Association under its Rules of Class 6.
-This cover does not form part of the Charterers' CSL but is a valuable adjunct to it covering such matters as:
+Freight, Demurrage and Defence (FD&D) cover (which covers legal costs and expenses arising out of a variety of disputes in which a charterer Member may be involved) is available from Britannia under its Rules of Class 6.
+This cover does not form part of the charterers' CSL but includes such matters as:

-- disputes with owners over the validity of voyage instructions under the charterparty - disputes over freight, charter hire, demurrage and detention - disputes with port authorities, ship's agents, customs authorities or terminal owners - disputes over the loading, stowing and discharge of cargo - disputes with bunker suppliers over the supply of off spec or inferior bunkers.
+- · disputes with owners over the validity of voyage instructions under the charterparty - · disputes over freight, charter hire, demurrage and detention

+- disputes with port authorities, ship's agents, customs authorities or terminal owners - · disputes over the loading, stowing and discharge of cargo - · disputes with bunker suppliers over the supply of off spec or inferior bunkers

-Cover is limited to USD10m any one claim; the first USD7,500 of all legal costs and expenses is covered in full; and thereafter the Member contributes one-third of all additional expenses.
+Cover is limited to USD10m for any one claim; the first USD7,500 of all legal costs and expenses is covered in full and thereafter the Member contributes one-third of all additional expenses up to a maximum of USD150,000.

-At the end of a charter a Charterer Member withholds hire otherwise due to the Entered Ship's owner on the grounds that the Ship failed to attain the speed and bunker consumption figures stipulated in the charterparty which had been based on weather conditions up to and including 4 on the Beaufort scale; the Charterer Member further disputes the weather conditions recorded in the Ship's log.
-The Association accepts that the Member has a valid case and supports the Member instructing external experts in speed and bunker consumption, compiling weather data from independent sources and drawing on its in-house legal expertise.
+At the end of a charter a charterer Member withholds hire otherwise due to the entered ship's owner on the grounds that the ship failed to attain the speed and bunker consumption figures stipulated in the charterparty which had been based on weather conditions up to and including force 4 on the Beaufort scale.
+The charterer Member also disputes the weather conditions recorded in the ship's log.
+Britannia recognises that the Member has a valid case and supports the Member by instructing external experts in speed and bunker consumption, compiling weather data from independent sources and drawing on the Club's in-house legal expertise.